-The fair values of derivative financial assets of 12 EUR million and derivative financial liabilities of 7 EUR million are determined according to level 2 of the fair value hierarchy.
+The fair values of derivative financial assets of 43 EUR million (2009: 12 EUR million for derivative financial assets and 7 million EUR for derivative financial liabilities) are determined according to level 2 of the fair value hierarchy.

 Financial Assets and Liabilities - Generally, fair values are determined by observable market quotations or valuation techniques supported by observable market quotations.
 By applying a valuation technique, such as present value of future cash flows, fair values are based on estimates.
-However, methods and assumptions followed to disclose data presented herein are inherently judgmental and involve various limitations like estimates as of December 31, 2009 and 2008, which are not necessarily indicative of the amounts that the Company would record upon further disposal/termination of the financial instruments.
+However, methods and assumptions followed to disclose data presented herein are inherently judgmental and involve various limitations like estimates as of December 31, 2010 and 2009, which are not necessarily indicative of the amounts that the Company would record upon further disposal/termination of the financial instruments.

-Interest Rate Contracts - The fair value of these instruments is the estimated amount that the Company would receive or pay to settle the related agreements as of December 31, 2009 and 2008 based on present value calculations.
+Interest Rate Contracts - The fair value of these instruments is the estimated amount that the Company would receive or pay to settle the related agreements as of December 31, 2010 and 2009 based on present value calculations.
 The used swap model incorporates various inputs including interest rate curves.